MaddyKapfhammer/skills-introduction-to-github/MaddyKapfhammer.md

 You can check out my linkedin [here](https://www.linkedin.com/in/mkapfhammer/)

-**Fun Fact!** I am a huge coffee faniatic!
+**Fun Fact!** I am a huge coffee fanatic!
 I love to work remotely at the coffee shop down the street!

+**Fun Fact 2!** I am adopting a puppy soon!
+I am so excited to have a new furry friend!